thehelp/test/README.md

 ## Advanced Config

-You've got a few more options than just `files` and `mochaCss`.
+You've got a few more options than just `files` and `mochaCss` on the client side.
 Here are the complete set of options:

 ```
 window.thehelp = {